Louvivien/aiportfolio-react/README.md

 This repo includes an `api/[...path].mjs` catch-all that wraps the Express app for serverless usage and a `vercel.json` file so the project builds with no dashboard tweaks.

 1. Connect the Git repository to Vercel (or run `vercel` from the repo root).
-2. Accept the defaults—`vercel.json` already pins the install/build commands, output directory, and Node.js runtime.
+2. Accept the defaults—`vercel.json` already pins the install/build commands and output directory.
 3. Deploy.
 Vercel serves the static bundle from `frontend/dist` and routes `/api/*` to the serverless Express handler.

 > **Note:** The build uses `ROLLUP_SKIP_NODEJS_NATIVE_BUILD=1` so rollup ships a portable binary—do not remove this environment variable.